defdeveu/NotSecDotNet/readme.md

 **Detailed description**
 Find a way to buy something for a cheaper price than intended!
 After you found the vulerability, fix the code!

+<a name="Exercise_5"></a>
+### Exercise 5 – Check the authentication

+**Short Description**
+Discover what kind of authentication the application uses.
+Find vulnerabilities in the solution.

+**Service endpoint**
+*Request Method*: PUT
+*URL*: /login/
+*Body*: a JSON string containing `UserName` and `Password`

+Response: a JSON containing the username or errorcode

+**Detailed description**
+You can log in to the application through the login endpoint.
+After you logged in, you will be to access endpoints related to users (change password at `/user/password`, get info about the logged in user at `/me`, or get detailed info about the curren tuser at `user/profile/{userName}`.
+Check that all of this works as intended.
+What kind of authentication does application use?
+Have a look at the AuthController class.
+Can you find any problems with this implementation?
+Name them?
+How would you fix the found problems (if there are any)?